xwp/wp-github-pull-request-travis-ci-trac-sync/README.md

 * Modified PHP files will be checked for syntax errors.
 * PHP changes will be checked with PHP_CodeSniffer against the `WordPress-Core` and `WordPress-Docs` standards.
 * JS changes will be checked with JSCS against the `wordpress` preset.

+Note that if there are no PHP files modified in a pull request, the *PHPUnit tests will be _skipped_ altogether*, drastically speeding up the build time.

 ## Background